uasoft-indonesia/badaso-nuxt/docs/tag.md

 ## `$tag`

-You can access the tag blog API operations by using these methods:
+You can access the tag post API operations by using these methods:
 ### `browse()`

 Browse tags using this method.
 Example: